-There are many ways that students with varying interests, capabilities and talents to contribute to organizations that help refugees.
+There are many ways that students with varying interests, capabilities and talents to contribute to organizations that assist undocumented Americans.
 Here are some ideas.
-We will be adding to this list as time goes by, so check back later.

-East Bay Sanctuary: EBSC provides legal services, community organizing, and transformative education to support low-income immigrants and people fleeing violence and persecution.
+East Bay Sanctuary Covenant: EBSC provides legal services, community organizing, and transformative education to support low-income immigrants and people fleeing violence and persecution.

 International Rescue Committee: By volunteering with the IRC in Oakland, CA, you use your skills to help people who have fled violence and persecution to rebuild their lives in America.

 Public Service Center (UC Berkeley): Find more opportunities to get involved in service, mentoring, grassroots organizing, political advocacy, or activism at UC Berkeley.